beaudie/vesc/doc/DevSetup.md

 ### Required First Setup (do this first)

+Note: If you are building for Chrome development [see this](https://chromium.googlesource.com/angle/angle/+/HEAD/doc/BuildingAngleForChromiumDevelopment.md).

 Required on all platforms:

  * [Python 3](https://www.python.org/downloads/) must be available in your path.